RandumbRobot/adaptable-joint-control/README.md

 ## Licensing

 The licensing of each file is indicated inside them.
+The STM32 files are licensed under the STM32 license.
 In the case where the file doesn't contain any license, it is licensed under the repository license.